sachintha81/sachintha81.github.io/_posts/2019-08-29-sort-string-uppercase-first.markdown

 var sorted = string.Concat(strList.OrderBy(x => x));
 {% endhighlight %}

 This _almost_ gets us there, but not quite.
-The default sort for strings places lower case before uppoer case, so the resulting string would look like this, which is not quite what we want.
+The default sort for strings places lower case before upper case, so the resulting string would look like this, which is not quite what we want.

     aAAbBccCd